boonious/information_retrieval/README.md

 CSV dataset if pre-created index / corpus are not supplied.
 The query will be issued on this small index.

-Ranked docs (ids) with scores are currently being returned.
+Doc ids and scores are currently being returned as results.

 ```elixir
   # quick search test with up to 1000 max docs